filakhtov/gentoo-use-docs/sys-apps/gnome-disk-utility.md

 This flag should be enabled if the target system runs the GNOME desktop environment.

 ### systemd
-Pass the `-Dlibsystemd=enabled` option to the meson build command.
+Pass the `-Dlogind=libsystemd` (`none` if this flag and `elogind` are disabled) option to the meson build command.
 Use the `libsystemd` library to access seat information provided by the `logind` daemon to avoid simultaneous device access by multiple users.

 This flag should be enabled if the target system runs SytemD as an init daemon.